mbakunas/mbakunas/README.md

 - I have over 20 years' experience in enterprise IT operations and consulting :technologist: to large/global enterprises.
 - I've been working in Azure :cloud: for quite some time, and I obtained my first Azure certification in 2015.
 - While most of my career has been in operations or infrastructure consulting, I dabble in development.
-- I :hearts: automating infrastructure deployments with IaC.
+- I :hearts: automating cloud infrastructure deployments with infrastructure as code (IaC).

 <!--
 ![](https://github-readme-stats.vercel.app/api?username=mbakunas&count_private=true&show_icons=true&theme=tokyonight)